JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 ## 220 more homes than agreed, but 29 fewer affordable.

+The detailed planning application for in the last residential plot in redeveloped Heygate estate (now known as Elephant Park) has been [submitted](http://planbuild.southwark.gov.uk/documents/?casereference=19/AP/1166&system=DC).

-The completion of the Heygate redevelopment is set to deliver more homes than were approved by Southwark's planning committee, but there will be 29 fewer affordable homes than anticipated.
+The application shows that the completion of the Heygate redevelopment is set to deliver more homes than were approved by Southwark's planning committee, but there will be 29 fewer affordable homes than anticipated.

 Developer Lendlease _'anticipates'_ that the completed development, now known as Elephant Park, will total 2,689 homes.
 This is 220 more homes than the numbers agreed at the planning committee in November 2013, when permission was given for between 2,300 and 2,469 homes.